roidrage/paperplanes/_posts/2007-11-27-singing_the_paypal_subscription_blues.markdown

 ---
-layout: single
+layout: post
 title: "Singing the Paypal Subscription Blues"
-topics: paypal rails ruby thedailygrind
+tags: paypal rails ruby thedailygrind
 ---
 For a recent project I had the pleasure to work with Paypal, especially with the Instant Payment Notification API.
 I haven't heard a lot of things before I tried to marry it with Rails, but what I'd heard made me assume it wouldn't be a piece of cake.
 And I was right.